Cognitive Training for Language Models: Towards General Capabilities via Cross-Entropy Games: Perspectives and Conclusion

-The main claim of this article is the informally the following: \begin{claim} If we believe a greedy curriculum to build general capabilities can be produced by an LLM to train an LLM, then it can be replicated by a greedy curriculum of Xent Games that brings relevant new skills (in the sense of Definition \ref{def:relevant-skill-discovery}); and if such a curriculum of Xent Games can be produced, then (under consistency assumptions), its meta-objective must have the shape of the meta-objective $\mathcal{O}$ given by Expression \ref{eq:meta-objective} in Section \ref{subsec:meta-objective-formula}.
+The main claim of this article is informally the following: \begin{claim} If we believe a greedy curriculum of games to build general capabilities in an LLM can be defined, then it can be replicated by a greedy curriculum of Xent Games that brings relevant new skills (in the sense of Definition \ref{def:relevant-skill-discovery}); and if such a curriculum of Xent Games can be produced, then (under consistency assumptions), its meta-objective must have the shape of the meta-objective $\mathcal{O}$ given by Expression \ref{eq:meta-objective} in Section \ref{subsec:meta-objective-formula}.

-Cognitive training based on this meta-objective seems hence to offer a compelling way to build models endowed with general capabilities. \end{claim}
+Cognitive training based on this meta-objective hence seems to offer a compelling way to build models endowed with general capabilities.
+It is worth noting that while the space of Xent Games is a compelling framework to implement cognitive training, the principles behind it and the meta-objective derivation can be implemented on any space of games that is sufficiently rich in terms of compositional structure, as discussed in Section \ref{subsec:taking-a-step-back} above. \end{claim}